Xilinx/Vitis_Libraries/sparse/docs/src/user_guide/L2_cscmv_api.rst

       :maxdepth: 1

 ..
 NOTE::
    The CSCMV implementation in the current release uses 16 HBM channels on U280 card.
-In future releases, 32 (the maximum number of) HBM channels may be used to achieve the best performance possible.
+In future releases, 32 (the maximum number of) HBM channels might be used to achieve the best performance possible.

 .. include:: ../../rst/global.rst
       :start-after: _cid-buftranscolveckernel: